-Nineteen arrested for violence over renaming Andhra Pradesh district after BR Ambedkar
+Nineteen arrested for violence over Andhra Pradesh district being renamed after Ambedkar

 “When we checked their phones, we found that several messages had been deleted from various groups,” Raju said.
 “Many people had also left the groups after the incident.
 We [have] also identified the group admins, they too will soon face action.”

-The police officer said that the violence was a planned one as protestors who had gathered in Amalapuram from neighbouring towns such as Ainavilli, Ambajipeta, P Gannavaram and Allavaram were carrying sachets filled with petrol.
+The police officer said that the violence was a planned as protestors who had gathered in Amalapuram from neighbouring towns such as Ainavilli, Ambajipeta, P Gannavaram and Allavaram were carrying sachets filled with petrol.
 These were used to set fire, Raju said.